19 Feb 2019 Journey Mapping: Tips for Creating a Safe Space

-Patient journey mapping is the plotting of patient experiences to understand the gaps, successes, and challenges in a health care journey.
+Journey mapping is the plotting of experiences to understand the gaps, successes, and challenges in a health care journey.

-Patients are the only people who experience all aspects of care – from hospital, to community, to specialists, to home, and transitions in between.
-The patient voice should be central when making sustainable and meaningful improvements to the health system, and journey mapping is a tool for facilitating a better understanding of what is working or not working.
+People receiving care are the only ones who experience all aspects of the journey – from hospital, to community, to specialists, to home, and transitions in between.
+This voice should be central when making sustainable and meaningful improvements to the health system, and journey mapping is a tool for facilitating a better understanding of what is working or not working.

 There is no “right way” to journey map.
-However, most journey mapping is done in face-to-face sessions: with an individual patient, in a group setting with patients who have been through similar journeys, or a group of patients and clinicians.
+However, most journey mapping is done in face-to-face sessions: with an individual, in a group setting with people who have been through similar journeys, or a group of people who have received care and clinicians.

 The map can be created using sticky notes, simple boxes and shapes, or engaging visuals.
 It can be structured as a linear pathway, a flow chart with different “loop backs” and “dead ends,” an emotion line, swim lanes, or an entirely custom layout.

 No matter the approach, the most important part of preparing for a face-to-face mapping session is creating as safe a space possible for people to open up about personal experiences.
 These experiences may be difficult or traumatic, or it may be the first time people are being asked to share feedback about their care.
 The more welcoming and well planned the space, the better able people can open up and share their perspective.